This is the final brief I will be allowed to file

 only sense understood by Webster's New Universal unabridged Dictionary,

 1979.
-The definition of "graphic" shared by Mediacom and news reporters
+The definition of "graphic" shared by Mediacom and news

 has become more familiar since photos showing what abortion does to